5 Customer Retention tactics for the Time of the Crisis – how to survive the ‘War-Time’ as a SaaS business without discounting

 While saving a few thousand per month on office rent when the whole team is working remotely anyway may help, cutting corners in the product, customer experience or customer success departments will ultimately backfire against your business.
-In the short run – you will see more money in the bank – but in the long run – you will risk much higher churn and even damaging your brand reputation.
+In the short run – you will see more money in the bank – but in the long run – you will risk much higher churn and even damage your brand reputation.

-In sum – the only way to ensure your company’s survival is to focus on retaining customers, and as much cashflow as possible.
+In sum – the only way to ensure your company’s survival is to focus on retaining customers, and as much cash flow as possible.